hirosystems/connect/.changeset/sixty-schools-remember.md

 '@stacks/connect': minor
 ---

-Adds cancelCallback to modal, which is triggers onCancel
+Adds cancelCallback to modal, which is triggered onCancel